ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## blockNumber

 Returns a monotonically increasing sequence number of the [block](../../development/architecture.md#block) containing the row.
-The returned block number is updated on a best-effort basis, i.e. it may not be fully accurate
+The returned block number is updated on a best-effort basis, i.e. it may not be fully accurate.

 **Syntax**